Alternatives to TrakGene: a 2026 field guide for clinical pedigree software

 Which alternative has the strongest cancer risk modelling?

-Evagene via BYOK Claude and GPT, Analysis Templates, and an MCP server with 11 tools.
+Evagene via BYOK Claude and GPT, Analysis Templates, and an MCP server with 27 tools — AI-assisted draft summaries for educational / research review, not clinical interpretation.

 Which alternative has public pricing?